 It’s not strange.
 It’s alarming!
-Then today, President Obama announced that the US will station troops in Australia, its first new Pacific troop deployment since the Vietnam War.
+Then today, President Obama announced that the its first new Pacific troop deployment since the Vietnam War.

 Mr. Obama and his Sec/State tell us that American allies in the region (Vietnam, Philipines, Indonesia) are begging for a stronger US military presence in the Pacific to off-set China’s.
 They don’t explain how this jives with China being the major trading partner of those same nations.

 The competition boils down, once again, to energy.
 More and more, oil will be discovered and pumped from large sea deposits.
 China claims a large part of the South China Sea but other countries challenge those claims.
 China has explicitly thrown its support behind regional talks on solving the problem.
 Right now, the islands at issue are uninhabited and worthless.
 No country has plans to drill into the sea anytime soon, although exploration continues.

 Who is the aggressor?

 China doesn’t even have one aircraft carrier.
 It has not attempted to project its military power globally and has not foreign bases.
 It is slowly rebuilding its navy but spends only a fraction of GDP on its military compared to the US.
 Talks among the nations on the South China Sea are ongoing.